priyasinha1/movie-recommendations/README.md

 # movie-recommendations
-Recommends movies on the basis of similar rating use K-Nearest Neighbors.
+Recommends movies on the basis of similar rating use K-Nearest Neighbors